Mauritius: Legal system

-Mauritius has a hybrid legal system derived from British common law and the French civil law.
+Mauritius has a hybrid legal system derived from English common law and the French civil law.
 The Constitution of Mauritius established the separation of powers between the legislature, the executive and the judiciary and guaranteed the protection of the fundamental rights and freedoms of the individual.
 Mauritius has a single-structured judicial system consisting of two tiers, the Supreme Court and subordinate courts.
 The Supreme Court is composed of various divisions exercising jurisdiction such as the Master's Court, the Family Division, the Commercial Division (Bankruptcy), the Criminal Division, the Mediation Division, the Court of First Instance in civil and criminal proceedings, the Appellate jurisdiction: the Court of Civil Appeal and the Court of Criminal Appeal.
 Subordinate courts consist of the Intermediate Court, the Industrial Court, the District Courts, the Bail and Remand Court and the Court of Rodrigues.
 The Judicial Committee of the Privy Council is the final court of appeal of Mauritius.
 After the independence of Mauritius in 1968, Mauritius maintained the Privy Council as its highest court of appeal.
 Appeals to the Judicial Committee from decisions of the Court of Appeal or the Supreme Court may be as of right or with the leave of the Court, as set out in section 81 of the Constitution and section 70A of the Courts Act.
 The Judicial Committee may also grant special leave to appeal from the decision of any court in any civil or criminal matter as per section 81(5) of the Constitution.